yosmisyael/vesper/README.md

-# VESPER: An Modern and Elegant Hyprland Ricing for Unparalelled Productivity
+# vesper: Modern and Elegant Hyprland Ricing for Unparalelled Productivity

-Currently, it didn't have installer script yet
+Currently, it didn't have installer script yet :)

-if u want to try, just clone the project and move all directories into your .config
+if u want to try, just clone the project and move all directories into your .config make sure to install all required deps listed in packages file

 Preview Video: